 Banange was co-founded by Adam and Pall, who met through their mutual passion for freestyle kayaking on the Nile.
 The first employee was Deo, now brewer.
 He had previously worked as Pall’s house guard for 2 years and then later as Adam’s.
 Edmund, previously a guard at the Yujo compound, now serves as assistant brewer.

-Please send us your CV if you are interested in working with us, we are always looking for a guard.
+Please send us your CV if you are interested in working with us.

 Pall, originally born in Iceland, has been based in Uganda since 2011, previously working as a consultant in agriculture and digital finance.
 His favorite hop is Citra, but Adam won’t let him use it in every recipe.
 He spends most of his free time doing involuntary yoga and convincing friends coming from abroad to pack light so they can fit a board game.
 His Uber passenger rating is 4.79.